 Codegoda has already adopted the trend with a fantastically fun-looking landing page.

-Users are becoming more immersed into their online activities.
-Experiences have moved from a one way, consumption only approach to users being able to also interact and engage with content.
+Users are becoming more immersed in their online activities.
+Experiences have moved from a one-way, consumption-only approach to users being able to also interact and engage with content.

 3D and multimedia